Removal from the Paratus and other lender panels: Why they do it and how to get reinstated

 • Breaches of Paratus conveyancing panel Terms and Conditions

-• Do any avenues remain open if my firm’s reinstatement panel submission with Paratus is declined?
+• Is the door firmly shut if our reinstatement panel submission with Paratus is turned down?

-• Is it possible to find out our application for reinstatement is refused?
+• Is it possible to find out my firm’s application for reinstatement is refused?

 Top Tip: The best way to avoid the hassle of seeking Paratus panel reinstatement is to ensure that your firm is not removed off of the Paratus conveyancing panel in the first place.